jasonLaster/backbone.wreqr-radio/README.md

 this.connectEvents( ventsHash, 'someChannel' );
 ```

+### Start a Channel

+`startChannel( channelName )`

+When you attach a new channel you may wish to attach a number of events to each messaging system.
+This convenience function does a lot of the set up work for you.
+First, it merges events from `_defaultEvents[ channelName ]` and `channelsHashes[ channelName ]` objects, if they exist.
+It then attaches the listeners to the appropriate messaging system on the channel.

+Typically if you make a new Object that you wish people to extend from you would set `_defaultEvents` on that Object.
+Then in the `initialize` function the user would have the opportunity to overwrite those defaults in `channelsHashes`.

+### Internals

 #### The `channel` object

 A channel object has four properties:

 `channelName` - The name of the channel

 `vent` - An instance of Wreqr.Vent

 `commands` - An instance of Wreqr.Commands

 `reqres` - An instance of Wreqr.Reqres

+#### Storing Channels

+Channels are stored in a `_channels` property.
+It is not recommended that you access this property directly.